Max Bird: Derby County (loan)

 After scoring three goals for Derby in a four game period either side of transfer and loan back, Bird stated his desire to help Derby ensure a top-two automatic promotion finish, which he stated would be a perfect end to his association with Derby.
 A calf injury sustained in early March would rule Bird out of action for a month.
 On 27 April 2024, Bird would score the opening goal in Derby's 2–0 win against Carlisle United, a result which ensured Derby finish runners-up in League One and earn promotion to the Championship automatically in Bird's 200th and final game for Derby.
 Bird scored 10 goals in his 200 appearances for Derby and had a very emotional send-off as he was substituted late in the game to a standing ovation by the nearly 30,000 home fans, in his final moment for the club he had been at since being a ten-year old.

+Birmingham City

+On 14 August 2026, Bird signed a three year contract with rival EFL Championship club Birmingham City, for an undisclosed fee.